wp-plugins/2mb-autocode/readme.txt

 1. Now upgrade to 2mb autocode version 1.1.2, which fixes this particular issue.
 1. Optional but highly recommended: Replace all [exec] or <exec> tags with [php] tags to allow 2mb autocode to do the php for you, and you will have no need for inline php.

+= Why isn't any development taking place at wordpress.org? =

+We have now moved our official development version to [github](http://github.com/2mb-solutions/autocode/).
+Feel free to test the code if you wish, and/or open issues over there although any issues or problems reported on the wordpress.org forums will also be dealt with.

 == Screenshots ==

 No screen shots at the moment.
 Sorry!

 == Changelog ==

+= 1.2.1 =

+*Fixed a bug allowing post data to echo twice if using ##do_top## or ##do_bottom##.

+= 1.2 =

+*Added an options panel on the post editor so you can now set custom post overrides without having to insert tags such as ##do_post_home##.
+*Fixed a nasty bug in which text on each post's single page was suppressed when the home checkbox was unchecked.
+Whoops?

 = 1.1.2 =
 *Very important!
 If you were using inline php to put php on your blog before, please upgrade to this version or uninstall inline php before upgrading to 2mb autocode 1.1.
 There was a problem that caused the two plugins to conflict, which has now been solved. *** NOTE *** if your blog is not accessible due to the conflict, do the following: Delete the inline php folder from your server, and all should be well.
 We're sorry for any inconvenience -- sometimes even plugin developers can screw up ;-).